opentmf/dnext-catalog-sync-service/README.md

 ### 1.0.1
 - Updates to latest pia-web-clients and pia-db-lock-service
 - Changes the catalog creation order to the following: Resource Spec > Service Spec -> Product Category, Spec, Offerings and Bundles
+### 1.0.2
+- Updates to latest pia-web-clients and pia-db-lock-service